stepbrobd/ysun/pages/kanidm.md

 Couple months back, I met [Nick](https://nichi.co) (one of the most legendary `nixpkgs` contributors) IRL, and he introduced me to this fairly new and interesting CLI based [IDM](https://en.wikipedia.org/wiki/Identity_and_access_management) tool called [Kanidm](https://github.com/kanidm/kanidm).
-Fast-forward to mid-January, I got board with my research and wanted to mess around with my [Hydra](https://github.com/NixOS/hydra) build server, and I thought it would be cool to use Kanidm as the LDAP backend for Hydra (I was using local Hydra accounts).
+Fast-forward to mid-January, I got bored with my research and wanted to mess around with my [Hydra](https://github.com/NixOS/hydra) build server, and I thought it would be cool to use Kanidm as the LDAP backend for Hydra (I was using local Hydra accounts).